Sigiriya, The Lion Rock Fortress

 If you ask someone to name a famous memorable landmark in Sri Lanka many people would think about Sigiriya without hesitations.
 Lion Rock in Sigiriya is one of the most popular landmarks to visit during a route through Sri Lanka.

 It is located in the heart of the island between the towns of Dambulla and Habarane.
-The natural phenomenon is an enormous (200m) square shaped rock that looks like it’s placed there.
+The natural phenomenon is an enormous (200m) square-shaped rock that looks like it’s placed there.
 It was converted into a fortress and palace by King Kashyapa during the Anuradhapura Kingdom period.
-The fortress complex includes remnants of a ruined palace, surrounded by an extensive network of fortifications, vast gardens, ponds, canals, alleys and fountains.
+The fortress complex includes remnants of a ruined palace, surrounded by an extensive network of fortifications, vast gardens, ponds, canals, alleys, and fountains.

-Lion Rock is one of the eight UNESCO World Heritage sights and is a must visit in Sri Lanka.
+Lion Rock is one of the eight UNESCO World Heritage sights and is a must-visit in Sri Lanka.

-This might be one of the most overlooked aspects about what Sigiriya has to offer; The Rock and water gardens that you see on your way to the rock.
+This might be one of the most overlooked aspects of what Sigiriya has to offer; The Rock and water gardens that you see on your way to the rock.
 The buildings and gardens of Sigiriya show that the creators of this amazing architectural monument used unique and creative technical skills and technologies.

 The construction of such a monument on a massive rock approximately 200 meters higher from the surrounding landscape required advanced architectural and engineering skills.